JennyJohnson78/JennyJohnson78.github.io/README.md

 ### Create a Gauge Chart

 ```
-#Create the layout for the gauge chart.
+// Create the layout for the gauge chart.
     var gaugeLayout = {
      margin: {pad: 5}
     };

-    #Use Plotly to plot the gauge data and layout.
+    // Use Plotly to plot the gauge data and layout.
     Plotly.newPlot("gauge", gaugeData, gaugeLayout);
   });
 ```